 - Meeting request sales subject lines

 🚀 Boost your prospecting game and close more deals with these free cold calling scripts.

 Why is it so important to get email subject lines right?

+An email subject line is the equivalent of your opening greeting when cold calling.
 Simply put, they determine your email open rate: 47% of people will decide to open an email based on the subject line alone.

 Obviously, if your prospects don’t open your emails, you can’t sell them on what’s inside.

 But if your subject lines resonate, you’ll have a foot in the door—and a chance to move them one step closer to becoming your customer.